In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 This positions us as the preeminent choice for our clients.

 When companies get big, become very successful or go public, different shareholders with different (personal) agendas enter the picture.

 That’s why we need to look specifically at what these corporations did to become successful, not necessarily how their current marketing and sales activities look like.

 As a small business owner, we don’t have access to (almost unlimited) resources - because we are not venture-capital backed and instead invest our own time and hard-earned money.

-That’s why we strive to get an (almost) immediate ROI on any marketing dollars spent, while at the same time we understand the required patience for an efficient, powerful back-end.
+That’s why we strive to get an immediate ROI on any marketing dollars spent, while at the same time we understand the required patience for an efficient, powerful back-end.

-3 Ways To Grow a Business
+The Only 3 Ways To Grow A Business

 - More / new clients